-When the conversation turns to different views of the rapture, some people will frankly admit, “I just don’t want to be here for all that terrible stuff!”
-Now, some of this stems from the perception that the tribulation will be seven years of one horror after another.
+When the conversation turns to different views of the rapture, some people frankly admit, “I just don’t want to be here for all that terrible stuff!”
+Now, some of this stems from a perception the tribulation will be seven years of one horror after another.
 Actually, the Bible seems to indicate that the most dramatic judgments and signs will occur at the very end—some even occurring after the tribulation.
 It’s as if, in the final moments, all of history builds to a screaming crescendo.
 We’ll look at this more closely in a future post.

 Still, even with this improved perspective, it’s only natural to want to escape anything referred to as “the Great Tribulation.”
-If a lot of teachers and books and tape series are telling us that we won’t be here for this scary period of time, it’s easy to just say, “Amen!” and breathe a little easier.
+If a lot of teachers and books and tape series are telling us we won’t be here for this scary period of time, it’s easy to just say, “Amen!” and breathe a little easier.
 But is this really what Scripture teaches?
-The second supporting claim on our list [see Rapture 101 for the whole list] tends to be the one that people use the most when presenting a pretrib rapture.
+The second supporting claim on our list (see Rapture 101 for the whole list) tends to be the one people use the most when presenting a pretrib rapture.
 So we need to take a good look at the strengths and weaknesses of this argument.

 What exactly is this claim by pretrib proponents?
 It’s based on something the apostle Paul wrote in his first letter to the Thessalonians (5:9-11):